 Sex Discrimination: The Equality Act (EA) 2010

 The EA 2010 outlaw direct sex discrimination, indirect sex discrimination, and victimisation of those who attempt to enforce their rights under the Acts.
-This and other legislation also address the issues of harassment, gender reassignment, and pregnancy and maternity.
+This and other legislation also address the issues of harassment, and pregnancy and maternity.

 Direct Sex Discrimination